lawrenceyoon/Flashcards-Capstone-Project/README.md

 ## Context

 A React project that reaches into a backend JSON API server to retrieve information on decks and cards.
-You can CREATE decks/cards, READ information on decks/cards, UPDATE cards, and DELETE decks/cards.
+You can CREATE, READ, UPDATE, AND DELETE (CRUD) decks/cards.

 ## Intention